Long Plane Trees: Introduction

 times as long as the length $|\Topt|$ of a longest (general) plane tree on $\pe$. \end{restatable}

-For small values of $d$ we have better bounds.
-For $d=2$ it is easy to see that $\bd(2)\le 1/2$: Put two groups of roughly half of the points sufficiently far from each other.
-For $d=3$ we can show $\bd(3)\le 5/6$.
+We have better bounds for small values of $d$.
+For $d=2$, it is easy to see that $\bd(2)\le 1/2$: put two groups of roughly half of the points sufficiently far from each other \cite{AlonRS95}.
+For $d=3$, we can show $\bd(3)\le 5/6$.

-\begin{restatable}{theorem}{thmdiameterthreebound} For every $\varepsilon>0$ there exists a convex point set such that each longest plane tree of diameter three is at most $(5/6)+\varepsilon$ times as long as each longest (general) plane tree. \end{restatable}
+\begin{restatable}{theorem}{thmdiameterthreebound} For every $\eps>0$, there exists a convex point set $\pe$ such that every longest plane tree of diameter three on $\pe$ is at most $(5/6)+\eps$ times as long as every longest (general) plane tree on $\pe$. \end{restatable}

-Our third result are polynomial time algorithms for finding a longest plane tree among those of diameter at most three and among a special class of trees of diameter at most four.
+Third, we give polynomial-time algorithms for finding a longest plane tree among those of diameter at most three and among a special class of trees of diameter at most four.
 Note that in contrast to diameter two, the number of spanning trees of diameter at most three is exponential in the number of points.

 \begin{restatable}{theorem}{thmdp} For any set $\pe$ of $n$ points in general position, a longest plane tree of diameter at most three on $\pe$ can be computed in $\bigO(n^4)$ time. \end{restatable}